-Rule Summary and Fiscal Analysis (Part A)

-Department of Agriculture

-Agency Name

-Livestock Care Standards Board Howard Henry

-Division Contact

-8995 East Main Street Reynoldsburg OH 614-728-6390

-43068-3399

-Agency Mailing Address (Plus Zip) Phone Fax

-901:12-9-03 NEW

-Rule Number TYPE of rule filing

-Rule Title/Tag Line Management.

-RULE SUMMARY

-- 1. Is the rule being filed consistent with the requirements of the RC 119.032 review?
-N_0

-- 2. Are you proposing this rule as a result of recent legislation?
-Yes

-Bill Number: HB414 General Assembly: 128 Sponsor: Sayre & Bolon

-3. Statute prescribing the procedure in accordance with the agency is required

-to adopt the rule: 119.03

-4. Statute(s) authorizing agency to

-adopt the rule: 904.03

-5. Statute(s) the rule, as filed, amplifies

-or implements: 904.03

-6. State the reason(s) for proposing (i.e., why are you filing,) this rule:

-This rule sets the standards for poultry layers as approved by the Livestock Care Standards Board.

-7. If the rule is an AMENDMENT, then summarize the changes and the content of the proposed rule; If the rule type is RESCISSION, NEW or NO CHANGE, then summarize the content of the rule:

-The rules sets the standards for poultry layers management practices.
+Fax Rule Summary and Fiscal Analysis (Part A) Department of Agriculture Agency Name Livestock Care Standards Board Division Howard Henry Contact Phone 8995 East Main Street Reynoldsburg OH 43068-3399 Agency Mailing Address (Plus Zip) 614-728-6390 901:12-9-03 Rule Number NEW TYPE of rule filing Rule Title/Tag Line Management.
+RULE SUMMARY 1.
+Is the rule being filed consistent with the requirements of the RC 119.032 review?
+No 2.
+Are you proposing this rule as a result of recent legislation?
+Yes Bill Number: HB414 General Assembly: 128 Sponsor: Sayre & Bolon 3.
+Statute prescribing the procedure in accordance with the agency is required to adopt the rule: 119.03 4.
+Statute(s) authorizing agency to adopt the rule: 904.03 5.
+Statute(s) the rule, as filed, amplifies or implements: 904.03 6.
+State the reason(s) for proposing (i.e., why are you filing,) this rule: This rule sets the standards for poultry layers as approved by the Livestock Care Standards Board.
+7. If the rule is an AMENDMENT, then summarize the changes and the content of the proposed rule; If the rule type is RESCISSION, NEW or NO CHANGE, then summarize the content of the rule: The rules sets the standards for poultry layers management practices.

-Page 2 Rule Number: 901:12-9-03

-8. If the rule incorporates a text or other material by reference and the agency claims the incorporation by reference is exempt from compliance with sections 121.71 to 121.74 of the Revised Code because the text or other material is generally available to persons who reasonably can be expected to be affected by the rule, provide an explanation of how the text or other material is generally available to those persons:

-This response left blank because filer specified online that the rule does not incorporate a text or other material by reference.

-9. If the rule incorporates a text or other material by reference, and it was infeasible for the agency to file the text or other material electronically, provide an explanation of why filing the text or other material electronically was infeasible:

-This response left blank because filer specified online that the rule does not incorporate a text or other material by reference.

-10. If the rule is being rescinded and incorporates a text or other material by reference, and it was infeasible for the agency to file the text or other material, provide an explanation of why filing the text or other material was infeasible:
+8. If the rule incorporates a text or other material by reference and the agency claims the incorporation by reference is exempt from compliance with sections 121.71 to 121.74 of the Revised Code because the text or other material is generally available to persons who reasonably can be expected to be affected by the rule, provide an explanation of how the text or other material is generally available to those persons: This response left blank because filer specified online that the rule does not incorporate a text or other material by reference.
+9. If the rule incorporates a text or other material by reference, and it was infeasible for the agency to file the text or other material electronically, provide an explanation of why filing the text or other material electronically was infeasible: This response left blank because filer specified online that the rule does not incorporate a text or other material by reference.
+10. If the rule is being rescinded and incorporates a text or other material by reference, and it was infeasible for the agency to file the text or other material, provide an explanation of why filing the text or other material was infeasible: Not Applicable.

-Not Applicable.

-11. If revising or refiling this rule, identify changes made from the previously filed version of this rule; if none, please state so: Not Applicable.
+11. If revising or refiling this rule, identify changes made from the previously filed version of this rule; if none, please state so: This rule package was refiled in order to clarify the "existing farm" definition in 901:12-9-01 and add an additional section to 901:12-9-03 clarifying the ability of farmers to rebuild poultry housing after a disaster.
 12. 119.032 Rule Review Date: